wp-plugins/comment-contest/readme.txt

 * Add a message to send to loosers
 * Email subject can be changed
 * Display winners and loosers emails at the end (in case automatic email fails for example)

+= 1.40.1 =
+* Add Belorussian language.
+Thanks to P.C from http://pc.de for this contribution!